Greetings itchy kitties! Skye Blake here with a curious question… Can safe flea control be accomplished using ingredients already at home?

 Boric Acid (Borate Powder)

-Some people claim it kills fleas well, while others say it’s toxic to cats when they lick it off their fur.
+Some people claim boric acid kills fleas well, while others say it’s toxic to cats when they lick it off their fur.

 Some people recommend using them around your cat’s bedding, in corners of rooms, under furniture.